-Memphis Housing Authority will require that all adult residents participate in the seamless service delivery case management program.
+Memphis Housing Authority will require that all adult residents participate in the seamless service delivery case management program .

-B. Self-Sufficiency Mixed Finance, Hope VI or Choice Developments guidelines governing the HOPE VI Redevelopment Program, housing authorities are authorized to establish policies and requirements which promote resident self-reliance at redeveloped sites.
+B. Self-Sufficiency Mixed Finance and Hope VI Developments

+Public housing authorities are permitted to create an admissions preference for working families and pursuant to 24 CFR § 960.206(b)(2) and in accordance with current guidelines governing the HOPE VI Redevelopment Program, housing authorities are authorized to establish policies and requirements which promote resident self-reliance at redeveloped sites.
 Memphis Housing Authority ("MHA") has established preferences for public housing units developed under the Mixed Finance and HOPE VI Program.
-MHA is requiring each resident in a Mixed Finance, Hope VI Developments or Choice Developments to execute a "working family Preference addendum to the Resident Lease unless exempt."
+MHA is requiring each resident in a Mixed Finance and Hope VI Developments units built or acquired prior to June 30, 2010 to sign a Self-Reliance Agreement Addendum to the Lease.
+For any Mixed Finance and Hope VI Developments built or acquired after June 30, 2010 to excute a "working family Preference addendum to Resident Lease."